lanl-aea/waves/docs/tutorial_01_geometry_waves.rst

 The code that follows uses the name of the script to define some variables.
 This code assumes that the ``part_name`` variable will be equal to the name of the script and will remove the ``_geometry`` suffix if it exists in the file name.

+The default values and naming conventions in this journal file are eabm design decisions made for this EABM stub repository.
+In practice, it may be beneficial to choose different default behavior depending on the design of the EABM.

 The second highlighted portion (starting with ``default_output_file = '{}'.format(basename_without_extension)``) defines default values for some of the command